adamsilver/fdpb/09-an-expense-form.md

 ### Cloning Fields

 Pressing the Add Another button needs to create a new set of expense fields to the form.
-Let's scaffold out this code now.
+There are several ways we might go about doing this.
+For example, we might use templating—which could be written in JavaScript[^] or in HTML[^].
+Both approaches, however, lack browser support.

+Instead, we'll use a simple, alternative solutions which involves cloning the already-existing expense fields.

 ```JS
 function AddAnotherForm(container) {